sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   .. note::

-     As of this writing (September 2017, Sage 8.1), the test suites for the Python 2 and 3 spkgs fail on most platforms.
+     As of Sage 9.1, the test suites for the Python 2 and 3 spkgs fail on most platforms.
 So when this variable is empty or unset, Sage uses a default of ``!python2,!python3``.

 - :envvar:`SAGE_INSTALL_GCC` - **Obsolete, do not use, to be removed**